New Beauville surfaces and finite simple groups: Introduction

 \begin{theo} The following finite simple groups of Lie type $G=G(q)$ admit an unmixed Beauville structure, provided that $q$ is large enough. \begin{enumerate} \item Suzuki groups, $G=\Sz(q)=^2\!B_2(q)$, where $q=2^{2e+1}$; \item Ree groups, $G=^2\!G_2(q)$, where $q=3^{2e+1}$; \item $G=G_2(q)$, where $q=p^e$ for some prime number $p>3$; \item $G=^3\!D_4(q)$, where $q=p^e$ for some prime number $p>3$; \item $G=\PSL(3,q)$, where $q=p^e$ for some prime $p$; \item $G=\PSU(3,q)$, where $q=p^e$ for some prime $p$. \end{enumerate} \end{theo}

 This Theorem is proved in Section~\ref{sect.Lie}, and the proof is based on recent probabilistic group theoretical results of Marion~\cite{Mar3.09,Mar9.09}, who investigated the possible surjection of certain triangle groups onto finite simple groups of Lie type of low Lie rank.
+The probabilistic group-theoretical approach was further used and generalized in \cite{GLL}.